wimhaanstra/HCP/README.md

 Because every controller has different discovery methods and ways to communicate with its devices, the `HueBridge` and `HomeWizard` classes are subclassed from the abstract `Controller` class.

+The `Controller` class defines a couple of methods that each subclass of the `Controller` class should override.

+**Override these methods**

+`class func discover(completion: (results: [Controller]) -> Void)`

+The **discover** method should try to find local controllers of this type.
+Both the Hue Bridge and the HomeWizard devices support discovery of local devices.
+These devices should be returned in an array, while **not yet** stored in the CoreData database.

+`func start()`

+For both the HomeWizard and the Hue Bridge, this starts a timer which fetches data and new sensors on a regular interval.

+`func stop()`

+This should stop the timers that are running on the `Controller` object.

 #Sensor definitions
 Every supported device-type has its own model defined.
 For example a simple `Switch` connected to the HomeWizard has a model names `Switch`.
 Each model has the responsibility to create a request which can be send to the `Controller` to perform the selected action.